The climate of Tibet:

-3. If you love Mt.Everest and want to see the clear face of it, try to avoid the rainfall season and foggy weather.
+3. If you love Mt.Everest and want to see the exact face, avoid the rainfall season and foggy weather.

-4. If you love to visit the grassland in north Tibet, do the tour in July when the flowers bloom in vast grassland and groups of yak and sheep, Tibetan nomad tents spread all over the grassland.
+4. If you love to visit the grassland in north Tibet, do the tour in July when the flowers bloom on a vast plateau, and groups of yak and sheep, Tibetan nomad tents spread all over the grassland.

-5. Those who want to drive to Tibet through Sichuan-Tibet highway should avoid the rainy season.
-There will be mudslides, cave-ins, and mire on certain sections of the road, blocking the passage of vehicles.
+5. Those who want to drive to Tibet through the Sichuan-Tibet highway should avoid the rainy season.
+There will be mudslides, cave-ins, and more on individual road sections, blocking vehicles’ passage.

 About high altitude sickness